Spajciuch/wexenbot/README.md

 # weXen
 **Bot Created By neoney#5816 and Spyte#3976**
-\nweXen is a moderation and administration bot using discord.js["https://discord.js.org/#/"] library
+weXen is a moderation and administration bot using [discord.js library]("https://discord.js.org/#/")